Updated 21st May 2021.

 Do I need a deposit?

 No, the equity in your property will act as your deposit.
-You can put cash into the property if you wanted to lower the loan to value and get a better interest rate.
+You could put cash into the property if you wanted to lower the loan to value and get a better interest rate.
 As a result of saving rates being so low (28th March 2020) this can sometimes be a better option than leaving savings in the bank.

 What documents will I need?